mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 val anotherJobNotFound: Either<JobError, Job> = JobNotFound(appleJobId).left()
 ```

-Since Arrow defines the `Either` type as a sealed class, we can use the `when` expression to handle all the possible cases taking advantage of the smart casting. for example, in the following `printSalary`function, we can access to the `value` attribute of the `Right` instance without any explicit cast:
+Since Arrow defines the `Either` type as a sealed class, we can use the `when` expression to handle all the possible cases taking advantage of the smart casting.
+For example, in the following `printSalary`function, we can access the `value` attribute of the `Right` instance without any explicit cast:

 ```kotlin
 fun printSalary(maybeJob: Either<JobError, Job>) = when (maybeJob) {